nacholozano/responsive-tables/README.md

 ## Future

-1. IE8+ compatibility
-2. Customizable library
+1. Customizable library
-3. Accessible tables
+2. Accessible tables
-4. More types of tables and styles
+3. More types of tables and styles